Goer17/Clara/README.md

   </p>
 </div>

 #### Todo List

 - [ ] Implement the ORM Model of Neo4j
+- [ ] Implement the ORM Memory Class and ORM Retriever
 - [ ] Other question : sentence-making & listening